The Core Curriculum

 Student Rating of Teaching Summary

-In accordance with the University policy on the Evaluation of Teaching, at the end of each course students are given the opportunity to give feedback on the course and the instructor via the Student Rating of Teaching (SRT) survey.
+In accordance with the University policy Evaluation of Teaching, students are given the opportunity to give feedback at the end of each course via the Student Rating of Teaching (SRT) survey.
 The Construction Management program tracks the results of our SRTs each semester and uses the results during annual faculty reviews to make curricular and teaching decisions.
-Further, the information obtained from the SRT evaluations is useful for instructors in explaining how different groups respond to their teaching methods.
+The SRT also provides useful feedback to instructors on their teaching methods.

 SRT Survey Results for Construction Management Courses (last three academic years)